lioryariv/volsdf/DATA_CONVENTION.md

         **cameras_npz_format)

 ```
-Note that you will have to normalize the camera after running this code.
+Note that you will have to normalize the cameras after running this code by running normalize_cameras.py as described above.